mofu-logic/PsUtilities/README.md

 # PsUtilities

-Homemade wrappers for frequently used processes in Powershell
+Homemade wrappers for frequently used processes in PowerShell